-If you’ve organized yourself legally as a US business (and assuming you are not a sole proprietorship) and use an Employer Identification Number (EIN), you may need to enter your business name under Legal Name and Address on the Legal and tax information page.
+If you’ve organised yourself legally as a US business (and assuming you are not a sole proprietorship) and use an Employer Identification Number (EIN), you may need to enter your business name under Legal Name and Address on the Legal and tax information page.
 This should be the business name that is registered to the EIN with the IRS.
 Please refer to the 147c letter provided by the IRS after you registered your EIN.
 This letter should indicate the correctly matched taxpayer name and EIN.

 If you are a US sole proprietor